 Shopping for a roast can be confusing because the very same cut of meat goes by several different names.
 “Prime rib” is the most famous term, but the word “prime” actually describes the grade of the meat, not the cut.
 (The top three grades of beef are Prime, Choice, and Select.)

 A boneless rib roast may be called “eye of the rib” roast — or if the ribs are still attached, a “standing rib” roast.
 The meat will be more flavorful if you roast it with the ribs still attached, but a boneless roast is definitely easier to carve.
 If you buy a roast with the ribs attached, have the butcher remove the the backbone, or the roast will be difficult to carve.

-How Much to Buy?
+How Much Prime Rib to Buy?

 Place the meat in a roasting pan that’s slightly bigger than the roast itself.
 If the pan is too big, the juices from the meat will spread out in the pan and evaporate.
 For a boneless roast, it’s best to use a roasting rack.

-Time and Temperature
+Prime Rib Cooking Time and Temperature

 Your roast will shrink less if you cook it low and slow, but you won’t get the same flavorful, well-browned exterior that a high roasting temperature gives you.

-The Real Secret to a Perfect Prime Rib
+The Secret to a Perfect Prime Rib

 A thermometer is the absolute best way to guarantee the roast turns out exactly the way you want it.
 For an accurate reading, push the thermometer into the middle of the roast, making sure the tip is not touching fat or bone (or the pan).